duglin/docker/docs/sources/reference/builder.md

 The cache for `RUN` instructions can be invalidated by `ADD` instructions.
 See [below](#add) for details.

+During the processing of the `RUN` command, the build context is mounted (read-only) into the container at `/bc/`.
+This means that you can access any of the files in your build context directly from within the container as you would any other file within the container.
+Docker does not place any limitations on how you access those files.
+You can read, copy or execute them just as you would any other file that's within your container.
+The build context files will not be saved within the resulting image that is created.

 ### Known Issues (RUN)

 - [Issue 783](https://github.com/docker/docker/issues/783) is about file